the-dataface/figma-plugin-svelte-vite/README.md

 ## Getting started

 1. Clone this repository
-2. Update `package.json` with the appropriate plugin name, description, author, links and other metadata.
-3. Install dependencies with `npm install`
+2. Install dependencies with `npm install`
-4. In Figma, go to `Plugins` > `Development` > `New Plugin...` and follow the prompts
+3. In Figma, go to `Plugins` > `Development` > `New Plugin...` and follow the prompts
-5. Copy the contents of `manifest.json` into the `figma.manifest.ts` file in this repository's root folder
+4. Copy the contents of `manifest.json` into the `figma.manifest.ts` file in this repository's root folder
-6. Run `npm run dev`to build the plugin.
+5. Run `npm run dev`to build the plugin.
 This command will watch for changes and rebuild the plugin automatically, updating Figma's plugin instance with the changes.
-7. To publish the plugin, run `npm run build` and upload the `/dist` folder to the Figma Developer Console
+6. To publish the plugin, run `npm run build` and upload the `/dist` folder to the Figma Developer Console

 ## Caveats